Skip to main content

 Published:

-Queen Mary is a Russel Group university with an exceptional reputation.
-This, paired with the fact that my grandma is elderly, were key reasons I chose Queen Mary as my university.
-I am now in my final year studying accounting and finance.
+Queen Mary is a Russell Group university with an exceptional reputation.
+This, paired with the fact that my grandma is elderly, was a key reason I chose Queen Mary as my university.
+I am now in my final year studying Accounting and Finance.
 The course is intense and contains a mixture of exams and coursework.
-I have tried to stay focused throughout my course and ensured that I allocate sufficient time for self-study and revision, which has allowed me to stay on track for a first-class classification.
+I have tried to stay focused throughout and ensured that I allocate sufficient time for self-study and revision, which has allowed me to stay on track for a first-class classification.

 I felt surprised and honoured upon receiving the scholarship.
-My parents were proud, and it was a great feeling for them to know their hard work supporting my education was paying off, all of which motivated me for my final year of university.
+My parents were proud, and it was a great feeling for them to know their hard work supporting my education was paying off.
+That motivated me even more in my final year.
 Financial worries are especially burdensome for students amidst the current cost of living crisis.
 Rising expenses for education and basic necessities add significant stress and can impact many students’ overall well-being and academic performance.
-The performance scholarship has allowed me to focus on academics and personal growth and alleviated financial pressures.
+The Performance Scholarship has allowed me to focus on academics and personal growth and has alleviated financial pressures.

 I would like to express my deep gratitude to the generous donors who made these awards possible.
-Your support inspires students who may face financial challenges and often go unnoticed for academic excellence.
-Your contributions empower us to achieve our dreams and create a brighter future.
+Your support inspires students who face financial challenges and empowers us to achieve our dreams and create a brighter future.
 Thank you for your kindness and belief in our potential.

 Back to top